thoughtbot/superglue/README.md

 # Breezy

 Frontend work in React and Redux doesn't need to be tedious.
-Breezy returns to the productivity and happiness of vanilla Rails and combines it with all the goodness of React and Redux.
+Breezy brings the productivity and happiness of vanilla Rails to your multi or single page React and Redux Application.

-Breezy saves you time by shipping with an opinionated state shape for your Redux store, a set of thunks and selectors that work nicely with most usecases, a jbuilder-forked library to build your container props, and a AJAX workflow that doesn't require you to build any APIs.
+Breezy saves you time by shipping with an opinionated state shape for your Redux store, a set of thunks and selectors that work nicely with most usecases, a jbuilder-forked library to build your container props, and a AJAX workflow that does not require you to build REST-ful APIs.

 ## Features
-1. **A vanilla Rails workflow.** Breezy lets you use a classic multi-page workflow and still get all the benefits of React.
-Its like replacing ERB with JSX.
+1. **A vanilla Rails workflow.** Breezy lets you use a classic multi-page workflow and still get all the benefits of React and Redux.
-2. **No Private APIs.** Want a SPA, but don't like the hassle of building another set of routes/controllers/serializers/tests for your API?
-With Breezy, you don't need to!
+2. **No Private APIs.** Want a SPA, but don't like the hassle of building another set of routes/controllers/serializers/tests for your REST-ful API?
+With Breezy, [you don't need to!](#how_does_it_work?)
+3. **All your resources in a single request** Classic multi-page applications already achieves this.
+Breezy just enhances your vanilla Rails workflow to make it work for React and Redux.
+You do not need GraphQL.
-2. **Less Javascript.** Go ahead and use your `link_to` helpers.
+4. **Less Javascript.** Go ahead and use your `link_to` helpers.
 Use your i18n helpers!
-3. **Mix normal HTML and React pages.** Need some pages to be in React and some pages, maybe the login page, to be in plain ERB?
+5. **Mix normal HTML and React pages.** Need some pages to be in React and some pages, maybe the login page, to be in plain ERB?
 No Problem!
-4. **Use Rails routing.** You don't need a javascript router.
+6. **No Javascript Router** You do not need a javascript router for SPA functionality.
+Breezy uses lessons learned from `Turbolinks` and just re-uses the client facing Rails routes.
-5. **Want to build React-native using the same Rails workflow?** We're working on it!
+7. **Want to build React-native using the same Rails workflow?** We're working on it!

 ## How does it work?